Blog

 Vietnam Veterans Memorial.
 The Three Soldiers are right before The Wall, as is the Vietnam Women’s Memorial.
 Both are smaller but worth seeing for sure.
 If you’d like a little side trip, visit the Albert Einstein Memorial at 2101 Constitution Ave.
 It’s in the opposite direction, but only a 2 minute walk from The Wall.
 It’s very easy to get back to the original route.

-Constitution Gardens – This is one of the lesser known park areas but is very scenic and has a little island on the park area.
+Constitution Gardens – This is one of the lesser known park areas but is scenic 4 acre landscaped area on the Mall.
+It’s also known for its benches and shaded paths and little island on the park area, making it an ideal resting spot during the walk.
 The island is a Memorial to the 56 Signers of the Declaration of Independence.
-You can easily see it but it may be closed due to coronavirus safety restrictions.

 World War II Memorial – Gentle reminder to little ones that this is an actual Memorial because it might be tempting to splash in the pools or run around.